ippontech/blog-usa/posts/auditing-using-javers.md

 ```

 # Conclusion
-As a complementary solution, the JaVers audit logs should be consolidated in real-time into a centralized log system to monitor and enable security alerts on top of the audit logs, and give read access to a third party Auditor.
+As a complementary solution, the JaVers audit logs should be consolidated in real-time into a centralized log system to monitor and enable security alerts on top of the audit logs, and give read access to a third party auditor.